Shida18719/desk-hq/README.md

 ## Space Booking Page

 * The Space Booking Page allow users to reserve and book various types of spaces for different purposes with the click of button at the bottom of the form.
-The spaces range from Meeting room, Conference room, Exclusive workstation, Day workstation and co-working workstation.
+The spaces range from Meeting room, Conference room, Exclusive workstation, Day workstation and Co-working workstation.

 * The booking form features the location, date, duration, the start of the booking time slot and when the booking ends.